After a vehicle is selected for inspection, any prior vehicle inspections reporting defects will be flagged with a red indicator.

-The user can then tap on the circle next to the item(s) to mark that as corrected, or, tap on the name of the item to indicate that it is still not repaired.
+The user can then tap on the circle next to the item(s) to mark that as corrected, or, tap on the name of the item to indicate that it is still not resolved.

 Then, tap Certify and Submit.
 The user will then be taken to the main screen showing any previous DVIRs.
-The After tapping Certify and Submit, it will take the user back to the main screen showing any previous DVIRs.
-The red indicator is no longer showing next to the inspection, indicating that the defect has been cleared.
+After tapping Certify and Submit, it will take the user back to the main screen showing any previous DVIRs.
+The red indicator is no longer showing next to the inspection, indicating that the defect has been cleared, if the driver marked the defect as resolved.
 Additionally, if the inspection is viewed by tapping on it, the Certified By, Certified Date, and Corrections Made (or Corrections Not Made if Not Resolved was selected during the DVIR Review) fields are now shown as they were made by the driver.